KevinVan720/animated_styled_widget/README.md

 The interface for the slider is not final, I may add more styling paramters in the future.

-I have also implemented the StyledNavigationBar.
+I have also implemented the StyledNavigationBar and StylePopupMenuButton.
 You can find demos of all those components in the example app.

+The next step may be adding themeing capabilities to the styled components so that people.

 ## Explicit Animation